kedano/nordahl.me/content/articles/responsive_design_of_hiof.md

 <figure>
 <img src="http://dl.dropbox.com/u/2610294/nordahlme/portfolio/hiof-app-hero.jpg" alt="Hero shot">
-<cite>Screenshot - hiof.no 2012. <small>Copyright: Kenneth D. Nordahl, Østfold University Collage</small></cite>
+<cite>Screenshot - hiof.no 2012. <small>Copyright: Kenneth D. Nordahl, Østfold University college</small></cite>
 </figure>

 <a name="introduction" > </a>
 ## Introduction

-Østfold University collage is famous for being one of the first higher IT educators in Norway with a pretty stellar list of previous graduates.
+Østfold University college is famous for being one of the first higher IT educators in Norway with a pretty stellar list of previous graduates.
 The website, located at [hiof.no](http://hiof.no) was one of the first Norwegian websites.
 The design for the site has been renewed every two years or so to comply with the requirements set fourth by the Norwegian state for public sites [Difi Kvalitetskrav](http://kvalitet.difi.no/).

 The demographic for the site is mainly people between 18 and 30, in other words, a pretty young demographic who often are at the forefront of new technology.
 Looking into the data of our user base I found that about 7% of our visitors use either a iOS or Android based device.